camoyphillips/student-crud-laravel/README.md

-# Student CRUD Laravel App
+# CRUD Laravel App

-A Laravel 12 application that manages students and their enrolled courses using a clean UI and custom Blade views.
+A Laravel application that manages students and their enrolled courses using a clean UI and custom Blade views.
 This CRUD project supports authentication, student data entry, and many-to-many course relationships using checkboxes.

 ---